 Be a role model for how to dress well.

-As our girls get older, they will want to start dressing like the women they see in magazines or TV.
+As our girls get older, they will want to start dressing like the women they see on social media, in magazines, or on TV.
 However, some of the “role models” our kids have these days are questionable at best.
 I don’t want my kids acting like them, much less dressing like them.
 So I have to be the primary example of what a beautiful, confident woman looks like to my daughter.
 I feel most confident when I am wearing clothing that is flattering, attractive, and relatively conservative.
 So I will encourage my daughter to emulate that same look.
 I will encourage her to see icons like Grace Kelly and Audrey Hepburn as the type of women to emulate.
 And I will further encourage her by taking her shopping and gently leading her toward the more classy, classic styles instead of the booty shorts and midriff tops that seem to be all the rage (seriously, why???).